• Skip to primary navigation

 See recipe card for quantities.

-How to Make this Easy Pizza Dough Recipe
+Step-by-Step: How to Make Pourable Pizza Dough

 Preheat oven to 475°F (245°C).
 Line baking pan(s) with parchment paper.
-This recipe makes enough dough for:

 Hint: Use a textured baking pan if you have one.
 The texture allows air to flow under the pizza dough as it bakes on the parchment, making for a more evenly baked crust.